 Afterwards, they may be sleepy for about an hour.

 How are febrile seizures diagnosed?

-If your child has a febrile seizure, take them to see your family doctor.
+If your child has a seizure with a fever, take them to see your family doctor.
 Your doctor will want to know:

 - how long the seizure lasted